 Tulipa is a genus more commonly known as Tulip.
 It contains flowering bulbs valued in beds and borders for their bright colours in early spring.
 They are indigenous to mountainous areas with temperate climates, where they are a common element of steppe and winter-rain Mediterranean vegetation.
-They thrive in climates with long, cool springs and dry summers.
+Tulips thrive in climates with long, cool springs and dry summers.
 Tulips are most commonly found in meadows, steppes and chaparral, but also introduced in fields, orchards, roadsides and abandoned gardens.
-For horticultural purposes tulips are divided into groups according to their flower characteristics.
+For horticultural purposes, tulips are divided into groups according to their flower characteristics.
 The groups are: Single early, Double early, Triumph, Darwin, Single late, Lily-flowered, Fringed, Viridiflora, Rembrandt, Parrot, Double late, Kaufmanniana, Fosteriana, Greigii and Miscellaneous groups.

 Flowers and bulbs are harvested for the cut flower and gardening industries.

 Divide bulbs when dormant.
 A new small bulblet will take three years to develop into a flowering bulb.

 Many hybrids have been developed by crossing special traits - sow seed in Autumn and keep moist.

 Bulbs need to be planted pointed end up, 10 to 15 cm deep (4 to 6") in the colder months of late autumn.

 Special features of Tulip

 Tulips make beautiful potted flowers.
 Plant in well draining potting medium in enough sunlight to promote flowering.
 Plant close together for a stunning show.

 Can be grown indoors, place in high light areas but limit direct sunlight to early mornings.